fabric/fabric/sites/docs/concepts/authentication.rst

 =================

 Private keys stored on-disk are probably the most common auth mechanism for SSH.
-Fabric offers multiple methods of configuring which paths to use, all of which end up merged into one list of paths handed to ``SSHClient.connect(key_filenames=[...])``:
+Fabric offers multiple methods of configuring which paths to use, most of which end up merged into one list of paths handed to ``SSHClient.connect(key_filenames=[...])``, in the following order:

-- The config setting ``connect_kwargs.key_filenames`` is the most direct, and allows you to override via a hierarchy of sources.
+- If a ``key_filenames`` key exists in the ``connect_kwargs`` argument to `.Connection`, they come first in the list.
+(This is basically the "runtime" option for non-CLI users.)
-- Using an :ref:`ssh_config <ssh-config>` file with ``IdentityFile`` directives is a great way to share configuration with other SSH clients.
+- The config setting ``connect_kwargs.key_filenames`` can be set in a number of ways (as per the :doc:`config docs </concepts/configuration>`) including via the :option:`--identity` CLI flag (which sets the ``overrides`` level of the config; so when this flag is used, key filename values from other config sources will be overridden.)
+This value comes next in the overall list.
-- The command-line :option:`--identity` option is best for temporarily selecting a different private key at runtime.
+- Using an :ref:`ssh_config <ssh-config>` file with ``IdentityFile`` directives lets you share configuration with other SSH clients; such values come last.

 Encryption passphrases
 ----------------------